Feeling Content But Craving Growth? Here’s What Helped Me

 Until Next Time

 More than a week (almost two) remains before the end of September.
 Maybe the significant change will be an entirely unexpected one!
-Time will tell, but I still gained much from exploring what I want to change.
+Time will tell, but I still gained a great deal from exploring what I want to change.

 Thanks for reading.
 It means so much to me.
 Much love and best wishes to you, always.